zeta-chain/protocol-contracts/v2/scripts/deploy/readme.md

 - deploy new implementation (doesn't need to be deterministic since proxy address doesn't change)
 - use plugin to upgrade proxy

+## All deployment scripts

+- `deterministic/DeployERC20Custody.s.sol`: deploy the ERC20 custody contract on a connected chain
+- `deterministic/DeployGatewayEVM.s.sol`: deploy the gateway contract on a connected chain
+- `deterministic/DeployGatewayZEVM.s.sol`: deploy the gateway contract on ZetaChain
+- `deterministic/TestERC20.s.sol`: deploy a ERC20 for test purpose
+- `deterministic/ZetaConnectorNonNative.s.sol`: deploy the ZETA connector contract on a connected chain, currently not used
+- `deterministic/UpgradeGatewayEVM.s.sol`: upgrade the GatewayEVM contract to a test contract implementation, used for test purposes only
+- `DeployZRC20.s.sol`: deploy a ZRC20 for test purpose